flxy888/flxy888/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on computer
-- 🌱 I’m currently learning computer skills
+- 🌱 I’m currently learning computer skill
 - 👯 I’m looking to collaborate on computer
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...